 Generative Engine Optimization Tools vs. Traditional SEO Tools

-Traditional SEO tools like Ahrefs, Moz, and Semrush (without the AIO add-on) track Google rankings, backlinks, and keyword performance.
+Traditional SEO tools like Ahrefs, Moz, and Semrush (without the AI Visibility Toolkit) track Google rankings, backlinks, and keyword performance.
 They do not monitor what AI search engines say about your brand because AI search results are generated dynamically, not indexed in a static results page.

 Generative engine optimization tools fill a different gap: they track, and in some cases optimize, your visibility in the AI-generated answers that ChatGPT, Perplexity, Gemini, Claude, and Grok produce when users ask questions.
 The two toolsets complement each other.
 SEO remains the entry ticket for AI visibility because AI search engines search Google and Bing to find content.
 But ranking on Google does not guarantee AI recommendation.
 AI search engines independently evaluate each candidate brand against the user's specific intent and build their own narrative about why you fit or do not.